 A concussion is called a mild traumatic brain injury, but it’s not always a “mild” problem; it can lead to ongoing headaches and persistent problems.
 Anytime you have a head injury, you should see an expert like Brian Gantwerker, MD, for an evaluation.
 At The Craniospinal Center of Los Angeles, he can evaluate your cognitive health and perform diagnostic imaging to be sure you haven’t suffered bleeding or a skull fracture.
-To schedule an evaluation and receive experienced guidance for post-concussion rehabilitation, call either the Santa Monica or Encino, California, office or book an appointment online.
+To schedule an evaluation and receive experienced guidance for post-concussion rehabilitation, call either the Santa Monica, California, office or book an appointment online.

 A concussion is a temporary interruption in the normal brain functions, usually caused by trauma.
 It can be associated with mild traumatic brain injury (TBI).